zynga/jasy/readme.md

 ## Installation

+### Using Binary Packages

 There are [pre-built packages available for either Windows or Mac](https://github.com/zynga/jasy/downloads) users.

+Download the ZIP file and unpack it inside our download folder.
+Then either run `install.sh` (Mac) or `activate.bat` (Windows).

+### Custom Installation

-Otherwise you can install Jasy on your own.
-Jasy has a few dependencies like Python 3 (with PIP), Misaka (Markdown), Msgpack (API data), etc. For details have a look at [the official documentation](https://github.com/zynga/jasy/wiki/Installation).
+You can also install Jasy on your own.
+Jasy has a few dependencies like Python 3, Misaka (Markdown), Msgpack (API data), etc. For details have a look at [the official documentation](https://github.com/zynga/jasy/wiki/Installation).